timemates/backend/README.md

 ### Database

-Backend creates and migrates database by itself (if it's release version), so that no need in your own setup or migration.
+Backend creates and migrates Postgresql database by itself (if it's release version), so that no need in your own setup or migration.